ImplFerris/pico-pico/src/adc/index.md

 ## Converting ADC Values to Voltage

 When you read from the ADC in your code, it returns a raw digital value between 0 and 4095 (for a 12-bit ADC).
-This number represents where the measured voltage falls within the 0V to 3.3V range.
+This number represents where the measured voltage falls within the 0 V to 3.3 V range.
 To convert this raw value back into an actual voltage, you need a simple calculation.

 The conversion formula is: